xfce-mirror/thunar/README.md

 How to report bugs?
 ===================

-Bugs should be reported to https://bugzilla.xfce.org, product Thunar.
+Bugs should be reported to [Xfce's Bugzilla](https://bugzilla.xfce.org), product Thunar.
 You will need to create an account for yourself.

 Please read [how to report bugs ](https://docs.xfce.org/contribute/start#bug_reporting_and_testing) for information on where to send changes or bugfixes.